sage-code/maj/basic.md

 * ki sonu tu  ?  = who are you?
 * ki sonu ala ?  = who was there?

-Asking about location can be explicit using "ke loka":
+Asking about location can be explicit using: uvo = where:

-* de ke loka te andu? = where are you going?
+* uvo te andu? = where are you going?
-* de ke loka te venu? = where are you coming from?
+* uvo te venu? = where are you coming from?
-* de ke loka te senu? = where are you from?
+* uvo te sonu? = where are you from?

-Sometimes "ke" is used to indicate a response and not a question:
+Sometimes question word: "uvo", "uto" is used to indicate a response and not a question:

-* es la loka ke te joku! = is the place you play!
+* es la loka uvo te joku! = is the place where you play!
-* es la tema ke zu venu! = is the time they arrive!
+* es la tema uta zu venu! = is the time when they arrive!

-**expressions**

-You can use `uda` instead of `loka`.

-* de uda cu uda? = from where to where!
-* de aki cu ala! = from here to there!

 ## Responses